Admitted S.J.D. Students

 Welcome to the University of Minnesota Law School!

-We are looking forward to our LL.M. and exchange students joining us for the Introduction to American Law course August 10 - 28, 2026.
-Fall semester course registration will take place in August, but information is linked at the bottom of this page for you to review before arriving if you would like.
+We are looking forward to welcoming our new SJD students for the first day of fall semester on Tuesday, September 8, 2026.
 Please read below to learn about life on campus and in Minneapolis!
-Feel free to contact Teagan, our current student worker, with any questions at [email protected].
+Feel free to contact Lulu, our current student worker, with any questions at [email protected].

 International Student and Scholar Services (ISSS)